The daughter of "Don Ramon" shared a photo of the playwrights of his father: "How not extrañarte"

-El ChaVo del 8 this is a classic television talking.
+Faq 8-classic TV Spanish.
 The program, created by Roberto gómez bolaños is still fun generation, with its history and every new I remember miss fans.
-In this regard, Carmen Valdes, daughter of the famous actor Ramon Valdez, who gave life to mythical don Ramon, which he took from a suitcase of memories new photos of the playwrights of his father.
+In this regard, Carmen Valdes, daughter of the famous actor Ramon Valdez, who gave life to mythical don Ramon, which he took from a suitcase of memories, new photos of the playwrights of his father.

-More than 25 thousand followers to your account Instagram, a woman, as a rule, to share moments and pictures that never came to light, her parents, not only with friends records, but also with his family.
-In this opportunity, postcode, exceeded 6 thousand “like” and aroused great interest of the followers of a mysterious figure El ChaVo del 8, those who expressed their admiration in the direction of a great actor and has left thousands of messages.
+More than 25 thousand followers to your account Instagram, a woman, as a rule, share the moments and photos that never came to light, her parents, not only with friends records, but also with his family.
+In this opportunity, postcode, exceeded 6 thousand “likes” and generated a positive response from fans cute face, ChaVo 8, which expressed his admiration in the direction of a great actor and has left thousands of messages.

 We will remind that two weeks ago, in celebration of Father’s Day, the daughter remembered the Mexican comedian said it with love, and at this point there was a picture, original where you can see how the don Ramon with her itinerary, presentations.